palanivelmuthu/bookstore/README.md

 6.  deploy the lambda function.
 7. Run the test cases using the command npm test  which executes all the test cases for two operation.

+This package has BookStoreClient.js which can be invoked direcly in Command line using below commands

+#----
+node BookStoreClient.js GET ISB100

+#----
+node BookStoreClient.js LIST

+#-----
+API Gateway URL to view all the book : https://m6x606vg54.execute-api.us-east-1.amazonaws.com/BookStoreAPI/books/